How does your EA's algorithm work?

 One or more open orders

-When orders are open, your EA will evaluate if the open orders should be closed, based on if a SL/TP was hit or a Close signal has activated.
-When SL/TP is hit, or a Close signal actives, it will first check if a new order would be (hypothetically) opened after closing the current order.
-This is done by evaluating Open signals (taking into account Modules which prevent opening) and Close signals.
+When orders are open, your EA will evaluate if the open orders should be closed, based on if a SL/TP was hit or a Close Signal has activated.
+When SL/TP is hit, or a Close Signal actives, it will first check if a new order would be (hypothetically) opened after closing the current order.
+This is done by evaluating Open signals (taking into account Modules which prevent opening) and Close Signals.
 So, the same process, as when there are no open orders, is evaluated.
 If an order would (hypothetically) not be opened, the order will be closed.
 Also, the EA will evaluate if additional orders have to be opened.
 Additional orders will only be opened when an Open signal activates, thus after being inactive for at least 1 processed quote.

 Setup: You've got one Take Profit module and one Stop Loss module, both set at 10 pips.
 You've got one Prevent Open module: Time gap between orders.
 The module is set so that it allows an order to be opened 60 minutes after a previous order was closed.